STMicroelectronics/meta-st-pkgrepo-updates/README.md

   ```

 ## List of updated packages in the layer meta-st-pkgrepo-updates
+- hplip 3.22.10-r1: fix systemd pre and post-installation from template service file and add missing dependency to python3-dbus
 - samba 4.17.5-r1: fix missing directories /var/log/samba and /run/samba at package installation

 ## List of added packages in the layer meta-st-pkgrepo-updates